10 Things You Should Always Do to Save Fuel

 1. Accelerate smoothly

 The perfect way to save fuel is to travel at a steady speed.
-We recommend a speed of 50mph, and in the highest gear so if you are patient while driving, you will make less trips to the gas station in a month.
+We recommend a speed of 50mph, and in the highest gear so if you are patient while driving, you will make fewer trips to the gas station in a month.

 It’s unavoidable to overtake sometimes but there’s no point accelerating past a car to simply be in front of it at the next set of lights.